-The Drinking Water Revolving Fund is a low-interest loan program which was initially created in 1995 and funded by the state and the Water Resources and Power Development Authority.
+The Drinking Water Revolving Fund is a low-interest loan program which was initially created in 1995 and funded by the state and the Colorado Water Resources and Power Development Authority.
 In 1997 it was further capitalized with federal dollars to fund eligible projects defined by the federal Safe Drinking Water Act.
-Local governments (municipalities, counties, and special districts) are eligible for Between the program's inception and June 2013, the U.S. Environmental Protection Agency has provided in excess \$275 million in capitalization grants which must be matched with an additional 20% from the These funds have allowed the program to make approximately \$441 million in financing available to Colorado drinking water system projects.
-The Disadvantaged Community Program was established in 2005, offering eligible communities loans from the DWRF with reduced interest rates (depending on median household income), and loan terms up to 30 years.
+Governmental entities are eligible for funding, and in 2015 the Colorado General Assembly passed SB121 allowing private nonprofit water 10/11/16 systems to access the DWRF.
+Between the program's inception and June 2016, the U.S. Environmental Protection Agency has provided in excess \$320 million in capitalization grants which must be matched with an additional 20% from the state.
+These funds, along with a leveraging program, have allowed the program to make approximately \$556 million in financing available to Colorado drinking water system projects.
+The Disadvantaged Community Program was established in 2005 and the criteria used for determining disadvantaged status was updated in 2016, effective in 2017.
+It offers eligible communities loans with terms of up to 30 years and reduced interest rates, depending on their financial condition.
 The fund is jointly administered by the Colorado Division of Local Government (DLG), the Water Quality Control Division (WQCD), and the Colorado Water Resources and Power Development Authority (CWRPDA).
-CONTACTS: DLG, Barry Cress, (303) 864-7736. barry.cress@state.co.us; WQCD, Mike Beck, (303) 692-3374, michael.m.beck@state.co.us CWRPDA, Keith McLaughlin, (303) 830-1550 x1022, kmclaughlin@cwrpda.com.
+CONTACTS: DLG, Barry Cress, (303) 864-7736, barry.cress@state.co.us; WQCD, Corrina Quintana, (303) 691-4025, corrina.guintana@state.co.us CWRPDA, Keith McLaughlin, (303) 830-1550 x1022, kmclaughlin@cwrpda.com.